Introduction

 Conduct an internal readiness review

-Before the regulator arrives, conduct your own gap analysis.
-Walk through the regulatory domains that are likely to be examined and ask: Can we demonstrate compliance?
-For each obligation, can we show the control that addresses it, the policy or procedure that governs it, and the evidence that it has been executed?
-Where the answer is uncertain, you have found your preparation priorities.
+For each obligation likely to be examined, can you show the control that addresses it, the policy that governs it, and the evidence that it has been executed?
+Wherever the answer is uncertain, you have found your preparation priorities.

 2. Evidence Preparation

-Evidence is the foundation of any successful inspection.
-Regulators are not interested in assertions of compliance — they want to see documented proof that controls are designed, implemented, and operating effectively.
-The challenge for most firms is not that evidence does not exist, but that it is scattered across multiple systems and difficult to assemble under time pressure.
+Regulators want documented proof that your controls are designed, implemented, and operating.
+Your evidence exists, but it sits scattered across multiple systems and is hard to assemble under time pressure.

 Catalogue your evidence sources

-Begin by cataloguing where control evidence resides.
-For most regulated firms, this includes board and committee minutes, policy documents, risk assessments, training records, client file reviews, transaction monitoring reports, screening logs, and compliance monitoring outputs.
+Catalogue where control evidence resides: board and committee minutes, policy documents, risk assessments, training records, client file reviews, transaction monitoring reports, screening logs, and compliance monitoring outputs.
 Map each evidence type to the obligations and controls it supports.

 Validate completeness

 For each control, confirm that supporting evidence exists and is current.
-Look for gaps: controls that were designed but not evidenced, evidence that is outdated, or policies that reference procedures which have since changed.
-These gaps are precisely what inspectors look for, and finding them first gives you the opportunity to remediate before the inspection.
+Look for controls that were designed but not evidenced, evidence that is outdated, and policies that reference procedures which have since changed.
+Find these gaps before the inspector does.

 Organise for accessibility

-Structure your evidence so it can be produced quickly during the inspection.
-Regulators respect firms that can answer questions with specificity and speed.
-If an inspector asks “Show me the evidence that your CDD procedures are being followed,” the response should not require a two-day search through shared drives.
-A well-organised evidence repository, indexed by regulatory domain, obligation, and control, is a significant advantage.
+Structure your evidence so you can produce it fast during the inspection.
+If an inspector asks “Show me the evidence that your CDD procedures are being followed,” you should not need a two-day search through shared drives.
+An evidence repository indexed by regulatory domain, obligation, and control gives you that speed.

 3. Mapping Validation

-Regulatory mapping — the structured link between regulations, obligations, controls, policies, and evidence — is the backbone of a defensible compliance framework.
-If your mappings are outdated, incomplete, or inconsistent, the entire chain of compliance reasoning is compromised.
+Your regulatory mapping (the structured link between regulations, obligations, controls, policies, and evidence) is the backbone of a defensible compliance framework.
+If your mappings are outdated, incomplete, or inconsistent, the chain breaks down.

 Review mapping currency

 Confirm that your mappings reflect the current regulatory landscape.
-Have there been legislative amendments, new regulations, or updated guidance since your mappings were last reviewed?
-Mapping drift — the gradual divergence between your mapped position and the actual regulatory requirements — is one of the most common findings in regulatory inspections.
+Mapping drift (gradual divergence between your mapped position and actual regulatory requirements) is one of the most common inspection findings.

 Check mapping completeness

-Verify that every relevant regulation has been mapped to specific obligations, that each obligation has one or more controls assigned, and that each control is linked to evidence.
-Unmapped obligations or uncontrolled risks are findings waiting to happen.
-Pay particular attention to newer regulations or amendments that may not yet be fully integrated into your compliance framework.
+Verify that every relevant regulation maps to specific obligations, that each obligation has one or more controls assigned, and that each control links to evidence.
+Focus on newer regulations or amendments not yet integrated into your compliance framework.

 Validate mapping logic

-Beyond currency and completeness, assess the quality of your mapping logic.
-Does each control genuinely address the obligation it is mapped to?
-Is the mapping rationale documented?
-A defensible mapping is one where you can explain why each link exists, not merely that it exists.
+Does each control address the obligation it is mapped to?
+Have you documented the mapping rationale?
+You need to explain why each link exists, not only that it exists.

 4. Traceability Artefact Preparation

-Traceability artefacts — sometimes called traceability packs or compliance packs — are the documents that demonstrate the end-to-end chain from regulation through to evidence.
-They are among the most powerful tools you can bring to an inspection, because they pre-answer the regulator's fundamental question: “How do you know you are compliant?”
+Traceability packs demonstrate the end-to-end chain from regulation through to evidence.
+They pre-answer the regulator's core question: “How do you know you are compliant?”

 What a traceability pack should contain

-A comprehensive traceability pack for a given regulatory domain should include: the applicable legislation or regulation, the specific obligations extracted from it, the controls your firm has implemented to meet those obligations, the policies and procedures that govern those controls, and the evidence that those controls are operating.
-Each link in the chain should be documented and navigable.
+For a given regulatory domain: the applicable legislation, the specific obligations extracted from it, the controls implemented to meet those obligations, the policies and procedures that govern those controls, and the evidence that those controls are operating.
+Each link should be documented and navigable.

 Build traceability packs by domain

-Prepare traceability packs for the regulatory domains most likely to be examined.
-For a fund administrator, this might include AML/CFT, client due diligence, governance, and outsourcing.
-For a corporate service provider, it might cover beneficial ownership, governance arrangements, and regulatory reporting.
-Having these packs ready — current, complete, and coherent — dramatically reduces the pressure of the inspection itself.
+Prepare packs for the regulatory domains most likely to be examined.
+For a fund administrator: AML/CFT, client due diligence, governance, and outsourcing.
+For a corporate service provider: beneficial ownership, governance arrangements, and regulatory reporting.

 5. Team Coordination